owocki/adblock-to-bitcoin/wordpress-plugin/readme.txt

 1. Install/Activate the plugin.
-2. In your WP Admin, navigate to _Settings > adblock-to-bitcoin _.
+2. In your WP Admin, navigate to _Settings > Block Ads to Bitcoin _.
 3. Update your bitcoin address, and any other settings you may care to modify (copy, suggested donation amount, etc).
     1. Don't have a bitcoin address?
 Create an account with coinbase and get one here: https://support.coinbase.com/customer/portal/articles/1027432-where-is-my-wallet-address-.
 4. Add code to your templates whereever you'd like the plugin to display a bitcoin solicitation: